††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (c) Clinical practice settings shall be appropriate for the type of nursing program and the program outcomes and enable the student to observe and practice safe nursing care of persons at each stage of the life span.
 Experiences shall include opportunities to learn and provide care to diverse ethnic and cultural populations.

-††††† (d) Clinical practice experience shall be supervised by board approved nursing faculty in accordance with 201 KAR 20:310, including the utilization of clinical preceptors.
+††††† (d) Clinical practice experience shall be supervised by board approved nursing faculty in accordance with 201 KAR 20:310.

 ††††† (f) Students shall have sufficient opportunities in simulated or clinical settings to develop psychomotor skills essential for safe, effective practice.